Things to Know Before Moving to Nashville, TN in 2024

 The Kentucky Bourbon Trail is another nearby locale.
 It’s a must-visit location for any whiskey lover.
 Dozens of bourbon whiskey distilleries are just a hop, skip, and a jump away from Downtown Nashville.

 The cost of living in Nashville is manageable for many renters.
-Nashville’s cost of living is 3% lower and housing costs are also 9% lower than the national average.
+Nashville’s cost of living is 3% lower and housing costs are also 9% lower than the average U.S. city, with the average resident spending around $4,577 a month.

 3. Who's Moving to Nashville?

-4. The Job Market and Economy in Nashville
+4. Healthcare, Arts, and Tourism Drive the Economy in Nashville

 Some of the biggest employers in Nashville are Bridgestone Americas, Asurion, Dollar General, and Vanguard Industries, all of which are headquartered in the Music City.